Overstayer in the UK

-- Who is entering or seeking to enter the boundary of the UK by means of deception by another person.
+- Is entering or seeking to enter the boundary of the UK by means of deception by another person.

-- Who was not permitted leave to enter or remain in the UK and is liable to be detained by an immigration officer.
+- Is not permitted leave to enter or remain in the UK and is liable to be detained by an immigration officer.

-- Who is unlawfully entering or seeking to enter in breach of immigration laws or deportation order.
+- Is unlawfully entering or seeking to enter in breach of immigration laws or deportation order.

 Smuggling is related to illegal transportation of objects, prohibited substances, people or information such as into a prison, out of official premises or across an international border, which may violate laws or other regulations governing to that specific area, boundary or border.

-Current smuggling trends in the UK involve mainly cigarettes; alcohol and hand rolling tobacco this usually involve experienced criminal organizations.
+Current smuggling trends in the UK involve mainly cigarettes; alcohol and hand rolling tobacco this usually involves experienced criminal organizations.

 Conspiracy to Defraud